-710.4 Fundraising Events

-CSU ICSUAM 15701 policy requires University Development and Alumni Engagement review and approval for all fundraising events with anticipated revenue of $5,000 or more

-711 Gift Acceptance

-University Development and Alumni Engagement is responsible for the coordination and effectiveness of the various gift generation, receipt, and management programs of the University and its Auxiliary Organizations.

-These policies provide a set of standards by which gifts are reviewed, accepted, processed and receipted by Cal Poly and its related Auxiliary Organizations, i.e., the Cal Poly Foundation (Foundation), the Cal Poly Corporation (Corporation dba as Cal Poly Partners), or Associated Students, Inc. (ASI), collectively “Auxiliaries.”

-Except for those gifts that are required to be authorized for acceptance by the Gift Acceptance Committee, the Vice President for University Development and Alumni Engagement or designee, has the authority to authorize the acceptance of gifts or related funds and instruments, and can authorize whether the University or an Auxiliary will manage the gift.
+Except for those gifts that are required to be authorized for acceptance by the Gift Acceptance Committee (GAC), the Vice President for UDAE (VPUDAE) or designee, UDAE has the authority to authorize the acceptance of gifts or related funds and instruments and can authorize whether the University or an Auxiliary will manage the gift.

-711.1 Authority

-Cal Poly delegates the authority to solicit, receipt, and manage gifts, bequests, endowments, trusts and similar funds to the Auxiliaries.
-Only gifts, bequests, devises, endowments, trusts, and similar funds or other assets that are designated for the use of (or in trust for) Cal Poly, or to one of the Auxiliaries, in support of the educational mission of the University may be considered for acceptance.
-Fundraising and constituent engagement activities will be conducted and coordinated with University Development and Alumni Engagement.
-All philanthropic commitments to Cal Poly must be processed by, and credited to, the donor through University Development and Alumni Engagement.
+UDAE can delegate the authority to solicit, receipt, and manage gifts, bequests, endowments, trusts and similar funds to the Auxiliaries.
+Fundraising and constituent engagement activities will be conducted and coordinated with UDAE.
+All philanthropic commitments to Cal Poly must be processed by, and credited to, the donor through UDAE.

-711.2 Gift Acceptance Committee
+Any exceptions to these policies must be reviewed and approved by the Cal Poly GAC.

+710.2 GIFT ACCEPTANCE COMMITTEE

-Cal Poly shall have a Gift Acceptance Committee consisting of the followingmembers:
+Cal Poly shall have a Gift Acceptance Committee (GAC) consisting of the following members:

-the vice president for University Development and Alumni Engagement (chair);
+the VPUDAE (chair);

-the vice president for Administration and Finance; and
+the executive vice president for Administration and Finance; and

 the provost.

-The Committee is responsible for authorizing the acceptance of gifts such as giftsin-kind and gifts of real estate.
-The Committee also is responsible for approving gifts that, due to their nature, or the use of University resources, require further review prior to approval.
+The Committee is responsible for authorizing the acceptance of gifts such as certain gifts in-kind (see below), gifts of real estate.
+The Committee is also responsible for approving gifts that, due to their nature, or the use of university resources, require further review prior to approval.

+Gifts of Artwork are reviewed and accepted by the Art Acquisition Committee (AAC).
+See below and CAP 180.2.

-711.3 Use of Legal Counsel and Other Consultants
+710.3 Use of Legal Counsel and Other Consultants

-Cal Poly shall seek the advice of University and other retained legal counsel, the Cal Poly Foundation Board, and other consultants in matters relating to acceptance of gifts when appropriate.
+Cal Poly shall seek the advice of university and other retained legal counsel, the Cal Poly Foundation Board, and other consultants in matters relating to acceptance of gifts when appropriate.
 Auxiliary Organizations may seek the advice of other legal counsel in matters relating to gifts that will be managed by the Auxiliaries.

-711.4 Use of Legal Counsel and Other Consultants

-Cal Poly and its Auxiliaries may accept unrestricted gifts, and gifts for specific programs and purposes, provided that such gifts are not inconsistent with stated mission, purposes, and priorities of Cal Poly.

-Cal Poly and its Auxiliaries will not accept gifts that are determined to be toorestrictive in purpose.
-Gifts that are too restrictive are those that violate the termsof an Auxiliary’s corporate charter, gifts that are too difficult or costly toadminister, gifts that are for purposes outside the mission of Cal Poly, or those that inhibit Cal Poly’s academic integrity.
-All final decisions on the restrictivenature of a gift, and its acceptance or refusal, shall be made by the GiftAcceptance Committee.

-711.5 Conflict of Interest
+710.4 Conflict of Interest